EpicureanHeron/joethor.dev/_posts/2025-05-23-piranesi_and_notetaking.md

 Google Keep is a drug I'm trying to kick because I feel like it will end up like google reader.
 But I do use it daily.

-It is my daily driver mostly because I can have the widget display something akin to the sample below right on muy phone screen:
+It is my daily driver mostly because I can have the widget display something akin to the sample below right on my phone screen:
 ```
 - [ ] Mon
     - [ ] pick up kids